Svågertorp railway station

 Malmö South, Svågertorp Station, (Svågertorp Station, Malmö syd) is a railway station south of Malmö, Sweden.
 It is served by the Pågatåg between Helsingborg and Trelleborg.

-There is a big shopping centre at Svågertorp near the station.
-The largest shop is IKEA with 44,000 m2 area.

 History

-Opened in 2000 in connection with the new railway and Öresund Bridge between Denmark and Sweden this station used to be served by the Øresund trains.
-Since the opening of the city tunnel these trains don't pass this station.
-It used to be the only station en route between Malmö Central Station and Copenhagen Airport, Kastrup Station.
-Due to the closeness to the Copenhagen Airport, some airlines had self-service check-in facilities at this station.
+Svågertorp Station opened in 2000 in connection with a new railway and Öresund Bridge between Denmark and Sweden.
+The station was originally served by the Øresund trains until the opening of the city tunnel.
+It used to be the only station en route between Malmö Central Station and Copenhagen Airport railway station.
+Due to the closeness to the Copenhagen Airport, some airlines had self-service check-in facilities at the station.

 Starting in 2021, the northbound Snälltåget night train from Berlin and Hamburg to Malmö and Stockholm Central Station stops at Svågertorp station for Swedish border police checks, but not for passengers to board or alight.
+And since 2022, the northbound SJ Euronight also stops there for border control.
+It is located near the road border control where border police is available.